NS-unina/SCASS/docs/README.md

     ```bash
    docker-compose -f docker-compose-fuxa.yml up -d
    ```

+A deployment video is available in the video folder to provide additional guidance and support.

 ## Fully Virtual Deployment with Node-Red or FUXA
 This deployment scenario leverages the testbed in a fully virtualized environment